ozkary/ozkary.github.io/dep-book/chapters/03-acknowledgements.md

 - **Mark J. Caplin** author of Adventures of Full Stack Software Development

 I met Mark back in 2000 while we were both at a health technology company.
 Their software was truly ahead of its time, even hampered by the limitations of wireless networks and mobile devices capabilities back then.
 Just like me, Mark's a passionate technologist who thrives on engaging projects.
 He's a prolific writer, contributing technical articles and even publishing a full-stack development book.
-My own book project had been simmering for a while, and seeing Mark's success was the spark I needed to finally finish it. **Thanks, Mark!** Our occasional meet-ups are always a highlight, filled with swapping stories about our tech journeys.
+My own book project had been simmering for a while, and seeing Mark's success was the spark I needed to finally finish it. **Thanks, Mark!** Our occasional meetups are always a highlight, filled with swapping stories about our tech journeys.
 Looking forward to the next one!

-- **Alexey Grigorev** author of Machine Learning Bookcamp and creator of DataTalksClub community
+- **Alexey Grigorev** author of Machine Learning Zoomcamp and creator of DataTalksClub community

 A YouTube video first introduced me to Alexey, and I was quickly impressed by his creation of a thriving global technical community.
 His annual data engineering and machine learning cohorts seemed particularly inspiring.
 Though I'd been writing technical content since 2010, Alexey's approach to sharing knowledge and organizing content offered a valuable new perspective.
 It provided the key to structuring my own material in a way that felt organized, shareable, and ultimately paved the path to writing my first book.
 Thanks, Alexey, for inspiring me to organize my thoughts and content in such a way that my own book became a reality!